tylerlong/ringcentral-csharp-docs/docs/index.md

 Install-Package RingCentralSDK -Pre
 ```

-This will download the prerelease version which is based on code from develop branch.
+This will download the prerelease version which is based on develop branch.